PRAEGNANT

 Your personal biomarker profile will be given to your treating phyisician, if you wish so.
 Then your treatment may be changed or you can be introduced in other clinical studies which show a good prognosis according to your biomarker profile.

-All treatements and collected data will be treated confidentially.
+All treatments and collected data will be treated confidentially.

 Mutation analysis of putatively clinically relevant genes within cfDNA of PRAEGNANT study participants Burwinkel et al.